nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-create-a-scrollable-react-native-component-with-scrollview.md

 ...
 ```

 On `company`, the index is going to be zero, `location` it's one, `followers` it's two, et cetera.
-In this view, we're going to have another view, to style as our real container.
+In this `<View>`, we're going to have another view, to style as our real container.

 Then, we're going to have some `<View>` styles `{styles.rowContainer}`, we're going to have some text style `{styles.rowTitle}`, we're going to leave this `<Text>` blank for now, just to finish off this component.
 This is going to be `{userInfo[item]}`.